Niue national rugby league team

 The Niue national rugby league team represents Niue in rugby league football.
 The team played their first match in 1986, and their first Test match in 2013.

 History

 The team played their first match in at the 1986 Pacific Cup, losing 22–8 to the Cook Islands.
 Their first ever win was 14–0 against Fiji at the 1992 Pacific Cup.
 Niue currently participates in the annual Cabramatta International Nines tournament.
 They lost their first ever Test match 22–20 against Vanuatu on 12 October 2013.

+On 4 October 2014, the Niue rugby league team record their first ever international test match win defeating the Philippines 36–22.
+In May 2015, Niue Rugby League recorded their second international test match win against the South African Rugby League side, 48–4.